 6.7.3.1.
-Time outs.
-Probably the most well-known of all punishment procedures is the time out.
-Simply, a time out is when a person is removed from an activity because they are engaging in an undesirable or problem behavior.
-If effective, the time out should result in a reduction of the problem behavior in the future and so functions as a negative punishment (NP; taking away something good - the fun activity which serves as a reinforcement - making a behavior less likely in the future).
+Time-outs.
+Probably the most well-known of all punishment procedures is the time-out.
+Simply, a time-out is when a person is removed from an activity because they are engaging in an undesirable or problem behavior.
+If effective, the time-out should result in a reduction of the problem behavior in the future and so functions as a negative punishment (NP; taking away something good - the fun activity which serves as a reinforcement - making a behavior less likely in the future).
 The length of time needs to be determined and the person told how long he/she is expected to "sit this one out."
-At the end of the time, if the problem behavior has not occurred, he or she can be released from the time out.
-This reinforces the good behavior by serving as a NR.
-If the behavior is occurring and the person released, you just reinforced the problem behavior by taking away the aversive time out.
-Be careful with implementing the time out procedure.
+At the end of the time, if the problem behavior by serving as an NR.
+If the behavior is occurring and the person released, you just reinforced the problem behavior by taking away the aversive time-out.
+Be careful with implementing the time-out procedure.
 Notice that an NR occurs in both cases.
 The aversive stimulus is the time out and is what is removed.
 But what behavior are you reinforcing?
-Proper use of a time out reinforcers the desirable behavior while misuse of the procedure reinforcers the problem behavior.
+Proper use of a time out reinforcers the desirable behavior.

-Time outs take two forms - exclusionary or non-exclusionary.
-Exclusionary time outs are when the person is removed from the actual location where the problem behavior is occurring.
+Time-outs take two forms - exclusionary or non-exclusionary.
+Exclusionary time-outs are when the person is removed from the actual location where the problem behavior is occurring.
 The best example, and the one you might be thinking of, is when a teacher sends a child to the principal's office.
-Obviously then, a child is not removed from the situation in a non-exclusionary time out but cannot partake in the reinforcing activity.
+Obviously then, a child is not removed from the situation in a non-exclusionary time-out but cannot partake in the reinforcing activity.
 Depending on what the activity is, I might say that non-exclusionary is more punishing.
 Why is that?
 If a child misbehaves on the playground and the teacher makes him sit on the side, he still can see all the fun the other kids are having but cannot participate.
 This is worse than being sent inside to sit at a table or talk with the principal, and not being able to see and hear all the fun that is going on.

-One major concern with the time out is the function of the problem behavior.
+One major concern with the time-out is the function of the problem behavior.
 Maybe the child is acting out so that he or she can get out of doing math work.
 When the teacher sends the child to the principal's office, the punisher is actually not punishing, but reinforcing future acting out.
-Essentially, the acting out and being removed from the room is a NR - taking away something aversive (the math work) which makes a behavior (the acting out) more likely to occur in the future.
+Essentially, the acting out and being removed from the room is an NR - taking away something aversive (the math work) which makes a behavior (the acting out) more likely to occur in the future.